 I refer to it as self-collaboration.
 For example, you see something and relate it to past experience or past lessons.
-Or maybe you relate it to something your parents taught you, or that you learned on a previous job, or in school, or from your spouse, or from your kids, or from your best friends, or from a customer, or from a co-worker, or from a professor, or from a mentor.
+Or maybe you relate it to something your parents taught you, something you learned on a previous job, in school, from your spouse, from your kids, from your best friends, from a customer, from a co-worker, from a professor or from a mentor.

 Get it?
 It’s what you see, compared or combined with what you already know.

 Paying attention and observing costs me zero, but it’s worth a fortune.
 It can be your fortune, too.